 DNREC manages various types of public lands to provide outdoor recreation opportunities.
 The agency helps protect clean water and habitat for fish and other aquatic creatures.
 DNREC staff help manage wildlife and fisheries enjoyed by hunters, anglers, birders and others.Outdoor Delaware magazine provides quarterly updates and features about the outdoor life in the First State.

 Fishing is one of the most popular outdoor recreational activities in Delaware.
 The state features a wide variety of fishing opportunities for every angler, from the Delaware River and Bay, to the ocean, to numerous ponds, streams, rivers, and tidal creeks.
 The weekly Delaware Fishing Report is one of the most popular web pages on the DNREC web site.
-The Delaware Fishing Guide provides more information, including information on the Division of Fish & Wildlife’s 28 tidal fishing and boating access sites, 11 artificial reef sites, and 39 freshwater ponds accessible to the public.
+The Delaware Fishing Guide provides more information, including information on the Division of Fish and Wildlife’s 28 tidal fishing and boating access sites, 11 artificial reef sites, and 39 freshwater ponds accessible to the public.

 Other resources for anglers:

 The Indian River Marina Fishing Report (Delaware State Parks)

-The Division of Fish & Wildlife manages over 62,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
+The Division of Fish and Wildlife manages over 62,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
 Much of this land, and many acres of private land, provide hunting during a number of seasons.
 More information is found in the Delaware Hunting and Trapping Guide.

 Other resources for hunters: